vesavvo/design_patterns/README.md

 Examples and Assigments for the Design Patterns course.
 (The lecture slides are in Oma.)

+_This material has been made by Vesa Ollikainen._

 ## Examples and assignments

 1. Factory Method.
 [Examples](markdown/examples/factory_method.md).
 [Assignments](markdown/assignments/factory_method.md).